prawnzyy/tp/docs/DeveloperGuide.md

 - 1c.
 User either only inputs the quantity or the unit
     - [Ba]king [Br]ead shows an error message
 - 1d.
 User inputs a unit that cannot be converted to the unit specified for the specified ingredient in the stock
     - [Ba]king [Br]ead shows an error message
+- 1e.
+There is an error in the format of the user's input command.
+    - [Ba]king [Br]ead shows an error message
 - 2a.
 User does not specify the quantity of that ingredient used
     - RecipeBook depletes the entire quantity of that ingredient